bolek42/bolek42.github.io/ctf/2018-AsisCTF/myblog/README.md

 As the maximum shellcode length is limited to 7 bytes, we need a way to read more shellcode.
-As rax is already set to 0 (`sys_read`) we can try to directly write to the rwx memory section The rdi register defines the maximum number of bytes to be read and is a random pointer, therfore this register needs no changes.
+As rax is already set to 0 (`sys_read`) we can try to directly write to the rwx memory section The rdi register defines the maximum number of bytes to be read and is a random pointer, therefore this register needs no changes.
 We only need to point rsi to the rwx section.
 As rsp is already pointing below the rwx pointer in the .bss section we can use the following shellcode, what compiles to exactly 7 bytes.